jeffo777/input-right/apps/open-source/README.md

 # Create and activate a virtual environment
 python -m venv venv
 # On Windows:
-.venvScriptsactivate
+.\venv\Scripts\activate
 # On Mac/Linux:
 # source venv/bin/activate

-# Install dependencies
+# Install dependencies from the lock file
-pip install -r requirements.txt
+pip install -r requirements.lock

-# Install the local core-agent package
+# Install the shared core-agent package
-# On Windows:
+# (This is a multi-step command to ensure it works on all platforms)
-pip install -e ......packagescore-agent
+cd ..\..\..\packages\core-agent
-# On Mac/Linux:
+pip install -e .
-# pip install -e ../../../packages/core-agent
+cd ..\..\apps\open-source\agent

 # Run the agent
 python main.py dev